 Canned tuna and all-you-can-eat shrimp.
 These are two things I rarely consume.
 And yet to a large extent they set the economic and policy framework within which the production and sustainability of global seafood is determined.
 At least, that was one of my takeaways from a recent gathering of sustainable seafood stakeholders in Bangkok, Thailand.

 The annual SeaWeb Seafood Summit is a traveling forum that brings together industry, policy makers, academics, NGOs, and other players from the world of seafood.
 This year’s location in Southeast Asia meant workers’ voices and workers’ rights were prominent on the summit agenda.
 The slave conditions of laborers in the region’s seafood industry have been the subject of much investigative reporting and an arresting documentary called Ghost Fleet that drives the issue home.

-Paul Rice, founder, president and CEO of Fair Trade USA, set the tone of the SeaWeb summit with his opening keynote, which underscored the importance of social factors in any sustainability effort: “Unless we look after people, they will not look after the environment.”
+Paul Rice, founder, president and CEO of Fair Trade USA (a Beard Foundation Sustainability Partner), set the tone of the SeaWeb summit with his opening keynote, which underscored the importance of social factors in any sustainability effort: “Unless we look after people, they will not look after the environment.”
 Rice noted that you cannot separate out things like human rights, climate change, or gender issues and hope to make any real progress.

 I represented the James Beard Foundation at this gathering because of the potential for chefs and restaurants worldwide to provide an inflection point for change in sustainable seafood purchasing, and because of the success of our Smart Catch program.